marclevetin/tic-tac-toe/notes/script.md

 - handleChange function
 - htmlFor attribute

+If this was a real form, then I'd have an `onSubmit` function as well.
+This isn't a form, per se, so I'm bending the rules.
+Remember, you want to write your React to compile down to valid markup!

+`<magic>`In a controlled component, you can do nifty things like front-end validation.`</magic>`

 ## Lists and keys
 "So we have the board, we have the players, let's make some squares!"